aethernet/gstreamer-playground/README.md

 # TODO and next steps for this project

 - [ ] make a jetson version
-- [ ] build a raspberry pi version
-- [ ] making a webpage with options to run an arbitrary pipe and get the resulting visualizations and graphs
+- [ ] make a webpage with options to run an arbitrary pipe and get the resulting visualizations and graphs
 - [ ] build a living library of useful pipelines
 - [ ] push everything to balena hub